zephyrproject-rtos/zephyr/doc/security/security-overview.rst

 Execution Protection
 ====================

-Execution protection is planned for future releases and is roughly categorized into the following tasks:
+Execution protection is supported and can be categorized into the following tasks:

 -  **Memory separation:** Memory will be partitioned into regions and assigned attributes based on the owner of that region of memory.